TropicalPuppy/orange-season/items/silver-watering-can.md

 - **Sold by Wandering Salesman**: NO
 - **Materials**:
   - Cheap Watering Can
-  - Silver Ore x 5
+  - Silver Ingot x 2